 Let’s be honest, no one has time to clean concrete mixing containers these days.
 So, save yourself the hassle and pick up a few disposable tinfoil trays from the dollar stores.
 These are great to always keep on hand and make clean up a breeze.

-You want to mix your concrete with less water than you think and then you can add more as you go until it’s the perfect consistency.
+You want to mix your cement with less water than you think and then you can add more as you go until it’s the perfect consistency.
 You want it to be just wet enough with no extra moisture pooling around.

 2 | Fill